vEnhance/1802/src/vecfield.typ

   that assigns to each point $P in RR^n$ a vector $bf(F)(P) in RR^n$.
 ]

-You actually have met these before
+You actually have met a lot of vector fields before:
 #example[
   Every gradient is an examples of a vector fields!
   That is, if $f : RR^n -> RR$, then $nabla f$ is a vector field for $RR^n$.
 ]
-In fact, there's a word for this:
+This case is so important that there's a word for it:
 #definition[
   A vector field for $RR^n$ is called *conservative* if it happens to equal $nabla f$ for some function $f : RR^n -> RR$.
 ]
 In Part Hotel we'll meet vector fields that aren't conservative too.
 #typesig[
   For standalone vector fields, we'll always use capital bold letters like $bf(F)$ to denote them.
   That said, remember $nabla f$ is _also_ a vector field.